darmuh/LethalConstellations/README.md

 # Lethal Constellations

-## WARNING: BEFORE ANY UPDATE OF THIS MOD PLEASE BACKUP YOUR EXITING CONFIG OR YOUR DATA CAN/WILL BE LOST
+## WARNING: BEFORE ANY UPDATE OF THIS MOD PLEASE BACKUP YOUR EXISTING CONFIG OR YOUR DATA CAN/WILL BE LOST

 ### Separate your moons list by constellations.
 - This mod will dynamically change your moons list depending on a configurable constellations listing.